Introducing the Quilt Museum

 Work areas: business planning, interpretation planning, audience development

-The Ken Hawley Collection Trust (in partnership with Sheffield Industrial Museums Trust) recently launched its new gallery and storage facilities in what was a derelict building.
+In 2010 the Ken Hawley Collection Trust (in partnership with Sheffield Industrial Museums Trust) launched its new gallery and storage facilities in what had been a derelict building.

 The £700,000 project was funded by the Heritage Lottery Fund.
 DBA Consulting helped manage the HLF application process and prepared an options appraisal, an audience development plan and a business plan.
-We wrote the exhibition plan for the new gallery and we understand that Roy Clare, Chief Executive of the Museums, Libraries and Archives Council, was impressed with the concepts during a recent visit.
+We also wrote the exhibition plan for the new gallery.

 Royal Albert Memorial Museum, Exeter